yl4579/StyleTTS-VC/README.md

 ### Colab

 Please refer to this [colab notebook](https://colab.research.google.com/drive/1Y7WxQVfQkl0pPSxSXiN0MJsJwKARg6y-?usp=sharing) which runs end to end.
-Before you run the notebook you must copy the models, vocoder, and speech samples(a snapshot of these files as of 21/04/23 can be found [here](https://drive.google.com/drive/folders/17xEJ-Vx0HkGMhv35fraFvyIas7K3LhJ8?usp=sharing)) to a folder called "styletts" in the root folder of your google drive.
+A copy of this notebook is in the demo folder.

 ### Pretrained Models

 The pretrained StyleTTS-VC on VCTK and Hifi-GAN on LibriTTS corpus in 24 kHz can be downloaded at [StyleTTS-VC Link](https://drive.google.com/file/d/1bJbj3alOSu51riHUQl4G1GOjlzulyg6M/view?usp=sharing) and [Hifi-GAN Link](https://drive.google.com/file/d/1RDxYknrzncGzusYeVeDo38ErNdczzbik/view?usp=sharing).

-Please unzip to `Models` and `Vocoder` respectivey and run each cell in the notebook.

 ## Preprocessing